-We are always looking for new members of the team but we are actively recruiting for the following positions:
+We are always looking for new members of the team!

-If you would be interested in joining our team just send us your CV and a short statement explaining why you would be suited to the role to firstname.lastname@example.org
+If you’re interested in joining us, send your CV and a short statement explaining why you would be suited to the role to firstname.lastname@example.org

 Applicants to editorial roles will be asked for a writing sample or be given a piece to edit.

 Hal Conte Editor-in-ChiefHal is currently an MA student in Global Media and Communication at Warwick.
 Previously employed at USA Today Network, Hal obtained a BA in Journalism at Temple University and was an editor at The Temple News and Freely Magazine.
 He also edits and has a column in The Boar